mytechstack/com.sn.webcrawler/README.md

 To run the application

 Follow the steps below to run the application.
 Maven should be installed on your machine to run the application.
 The target directory contains the executable jar.
 The output of the program is generated to results.txt file which is at the root of the application folder.
+The output contains the search term and the number of occurences in the document.

  - download the zip file from github
  - unzip the file